itsdrvgo/peeramp-file-server/README.md

     {
         "message": "string", // - The message of the response "data": {
-            "files": {
-                "data": {
+            "file": {
-                    "key": "string", // - The key of the file "url": "string", // - The url of the file "size": "number", // - The size of the file "name": "string", // - The name of the file },
+                "key": "string", // - The key of the file "url": "string", // - The url of the file "size": "number", // - The size of the file "name": "string", // - The name of the file }, // - The video that was compressed "uploaderId": "string", // - The id of the user who uploaded the file } | "undefined" // - The data of the response }
-                "error": {
-                    "code": "string" // - The error code "message": "string" // - The error message "data": "any" // - The error data } | null
-            }[], // - The videos that were compressed
-            "uploaderId": "string", // - The id of the user who uploaded the file } | "undefined" // - The data of the response }